-Pain Reliever, Anti-inflammatory, Microglial Inhibitor
+Pain Reliever, Anti-inflammatory, Microglial and Mast Cell Inhibitor?

 “However, a great body of evidence exists for PEA, comprising at least 40 clinical trials in around 6,000 subjects.
 This body of evidence shows a positive risk/benefit ratio for PEA, warranting much wider use of this compound by the medical community” Hesselink